 Answers to the most commonly asked questions.

 MyRental offers landlords access to several types of background data that can be used to screen prospective tenants.
-For example, a criminal search can identify a background of violence, property destruction, or sex offense.
-A credit report, which we pull from one of the “big 3” credit reporting agencies, looks at the applicant’s banking history such as payments for credit cards, car loans, and mortgages along with financial situations that involved the courts.
+For example, a criminal search can look for a background of violence, property destruction, or sex offense.
+A credit report, which we pull from TransUnion®, looks at the applicant's banking history such as payments for credit cards, car loans, and mortgages along with financial situations that involved the courts.

-All products containing credit report data (Premium, Premium PLUS , and Stand-Alone Credit) require landlords to get consumer credit consent.
+All products containing credit report data (Premium and Stand-Alone Credit) require landlords to get consumer credit consent.
 Should you order one of these products, we will send each applicant listed on the application an email.
 The email will contain a link which will route the applicant through a secure authorization process with TransUnion®.

 To accommodate this process and keep you informed every step of the way, we have built a robust tracking feature.
 You can monitor the status of each applicant via the pending application feature from your dashboard.
 Once all applicant(s) listed on the application have completed the authorization process, we will charge your credit card and make the report(s) available to you.